The Principal Dev – Masterclass for Tech Leads

 npx wrangler dev app.tsx

-Node.js doesn't support JSX syntax or declarative fetch servers, we recommend using mono-jsx with srvx:
+Node.js doesn't support JSX syntax or declarative fetch servers, we recommend using mono-jsx with srvx and tsx (as JSX loader) to start your app:

 Using JSX